top of page

 Channie's Quick and Neat Writing Pad is another popular option with grid boxes to help guide letter formation and spacing lines for legibility.

-Simple graph paper (here with a larger 1/2 inch rule) can also be an excellent tool.
+Graph paper (here with a larger squares - only 2 per inch) can also be an excellent tool.
 One example is math problems where the boxes can help keep all the numbers lined up when regrouping.

 For some kids with handwriting issues, it can help to build up hand strength.